• Home

 Breaded Beans & Sage Cashew Cream

 If you are looking for a plant-based comfort food recipe – this is it.
-Thick and rich cashew cream piled high with lightly breaded and baked, extra crispy rosemary butter beans.
-The combos scream fall, and if you time everything right, it's not that difficult to make.
+This Breaded Beans & Sage Cashew Cream recipe is warm and comforting, and if you time everything right, it's not difficult to make.
 Just a few steps, a few pantry ingredients and you are one step away from a great weeknight dinner.

 Check out this recipe